kristinemlarson/gnssrefl/README.md

 to read [Roesler and Larson (2018)](https://link.springer.com/article/10.1007/s10291-018-0744-8) and similar.
 I am committed in principle to set up some online courses to teach people about GNSS reflections, but funding for these courses is not in hand at the moment.

-To summarize, the direct and reflectded GNSS signals interfere and create an interference pattern that can be observed in GNSS data.
-This code estimates the reflector height, RH, shown in purple.
+To summarize, direct (blue) and reflected (red) GNSS signals interfere and create an interference pattern that can be observed in GNSS data as a satellite rises or sets.
+The frequency of this interference pattern is directly related to the height of the antenna phase center above the reflecting surface, or reflector height RH (purple).
+Accordingly, this code strips out rising and setting satellite arcs and estimates RH.

 <center>
 <img src="https://gnss-reflections.org/static/images/overview.png" width="500" />